the-biographer/baml_elixir/README.md

 - Call functions in BAML files.
 - Make use of the BAML LLM client to call LLM functions.
-- Cast the return values from BAML function calls to the correct structs in Elixir.

 What this library does not do: